 This model course comprises three main modules covering the key subject headings listed in Recommendation R0141.
 These modules are sub-divided giving a total of 11 modules in all.

-Table 2 in Part 4 above gives an example of how the whole syllabus might be covered in fifty-three 40-minute lectures; one three-hour period of First Aid instruction; a leadership training session; associated exercises and external visits spread over four working weeks.
+Table 2 in Part 4 above gives an example of how the whole syllabus might be covered in a series of lectures; one three-hour period of First Aid instruction; a leadership training session; associated exercises and external visits spread over four working weeks.
 Table 3 below shows the outline of the model course.
 This is followed by an introduction and subject framework for each module broken down into a detailed teaching syllabus for each sub-element.

 The Training Organisation will determine the most appropriate order of lecture delivery for each course following the training needs analysis of participants (see ANNEX A).